SPONSORED ADVERTISEMENTS

 Brief History: American Waltham Watch Company

-1851 - 1957
+1850 - 1957

 The Waltham Watch Factory on the banks of the Charles River

-The American Waltham Watch Company had its beginnings in 1850 in Roxbury, Massachusetts.
-The company was founded by David Davis, Aaron Dennison, and Mr. Howard.
-Their vision was to form a watch company that could produce high-quality watches at a lower cost using interchangeable parts.
-With financial backing from Samuel Curtis, the first watches were made in 1850, but problems were encountered.
-They were exploring new ideas in watch manufacturing, such as using jewels, making dials, and producing plates with a high-level of finish which required extensive tooling and resulted in great financial burden on the company.
+Problems were encountered with the new production methods.
+The company was exploring innovative new ideas in watch manufacturing, such as using jewels, making enamel dials, and producing plates with a high-level of finish which required extensive tooling and resulted in a great financial burden.
 They also found that even though they were using interchangeable parts, each watch was still unique and had its own set of errors to be corrected.
 It took months to adjust the watches to the point where they were any better than other widely available timepieces.

 Customer Department at the Waltham Watch Company